 Snowflake logo

-Snowflake is a Data Warehousing solution provided as a SaaS (Software-as-a-Service) offering.
+Snowflake is a data warehouse solution that is provided as a SaaS (Software-as-a-service) offering.
 It uses AWS, Azure, or Google Cloud in the background (you need to select one of these Cloud Service Providers, and the region while signing up).
-It de-hyphenates compute and storage, allowing you to pay separately for the two.
-Like other Data Warehouses, it uses Columnar Storage for parallel query execution.

-AWS Glue Configuration for AWS Glue Snowflake Integration
+PART 1: AWS Glue Configuration for AWS Glue Snowflake Integration

 AWS Glue needs configuration before setting up AWS Glue Snowflake Integration.
 Follow the steps below to configure AWS Glue for AWS Glue Snowflake Integration: